jnozzi/cocoadev.com/markdown/AltivecOptimization.md

 ----

 The optimization is beyond my expertise.
-Your question led me to believe you wanted help moving your data from General/NSArray objects to standard C arrays, which is all the above code does.
+Your question led me to believe you wanted help moving your data from NSArray objects to standard C arrays, which is all the above code does.

 In the above example c is a 2D array because each of my "data points" is itself a 'vector'.
-I just assume that you will be using standard C arrays for General/AltiVec code.
+I just assume that you will be using standard C arrays for AltiVec code.
 But now you've gotten me interested in the subject.
 Sorry I couldn't be of more help here.

 *no, you answered my question!*